mindsphere/mindsphere-node-sdk-examples/README.md

 The following steps describe the way to set up a sample project to test on local machine.
 This is to facilitate any bug resolution on local developer setup.
-Please follow prerequisite section for environment variables and how to get them?
+Please follow prerequisite section for environment variables, how to get them and how to store them.

 ##### 1. Clone this repository.
 ####